 The amounts presented for each fiscal year were determined as of June 30th of the preceding year.
-The Center implemented GASB #68/71 during the year ended June 30, 2015.
-Information before 2014 is not available.
+The Center had no annihilations matricination in the DODS more and many 1010

 The Center had no employees participating in the PORS program prior to fiscal year 2019.
 The discount rate was lowered from 7.25% to 7.00% beginning with the year ended June 30, 2021 measurement date and 7.50% to 7.25% beginning with the year ended June 30, 2017 measurement date.